paulboivin/paulboivin/README.md

 ### [Global Sales Performance Analysis][2]

-In this project I created an end-to-end sales performance analysis identifying the cause of $8.9M annual revenue decline over a 3 year period for a fictional multinational conglomerate and provided....
+In this project I created an end-to-end sales performance analysis identifying the cause of $8.9M annual revenue decline over a 3 year period for a fictional multinational conglomerate and provided recommendations for expanding product category sales into growing regional markets.

 ### [Japan Corporate Governance Analysis][3]